CircuitMusicLabs/petra/README.md

 After building, the compiled externals can be found in ~/yourdirectory/petra/max-sdk/externals

-## Installation of the Max Package
+## Manual Installation
-The petra repository is structured as a Max package, which contains the compiled external objects.
+The latest stable release can be installed with the Max Package Manager.
+However, if you wish to experiment with the source code, you can also install manually.

-#### Installing the Max Package (Max 6 - Mac OS X)
+#### Installing for Max 6.1 - Mac OS X and Windows
 Copy the entire petra repository either into the "packages" folder in your Max installation or into "Max/Packages" in your ~/Documents folder.

-#### Installing the Max Package (Max 7 - Mac OS X)
+#### Installing for Max 7 - Mac OS X and Windows
 Copy the entire petra repository into “Max 7/Packages" in your ~/Documents folder.

-#### Installing the Max Package (Max 7 - Windows)
-Copy the entire petra repository into “Max 7/Packages" in your ~/Documents folder.

 ## How to use petra
-After installing the Max package, open the [petra_overview.maxpat](https://github.com/CircuitMusicLabs/petra/blob/master/extras/petra_overview.maxpat) file.
-I contains the entire documentation and links to all object helpfiles.
+After installing, open the [petra_overview.maxpat](https://github.com/CircuitMusicLabs/petra/blob/master/extras/petra_overview.maxpat) file.
+It contains the entire documentation and links to all object helpfiles.